How to Work with Controlling Parents

 What is a Parentzilla?

-In a nutshell, a parentzilla is a parent who oversteps you or your couples’ boundaries during the wedding planning process.
-It can happen in a number of ways and manifest as many things, but generally, parentzillas come out when finances are involved.
+In a nutshell, a parentzilla is a parent who oversteps your or your couple’s boundaries during the wedding planning process.
+It can happen in several ways and manifest as many things, but generally, parentzillas come out when finances are involved.

-3 in 4 couples are receiving some sort of financial support from parents for their wedding.
+Did you know that 3 in 4 couples receive financial support from their parents for their wedding?

 This financial support sometimes comes with baggage—directly communicated or not.
 And when parents are contributing money to their child’s wedding, the couple (and you) may encounter competing expectations and priorities because there are multiple stakeholders.
 Here is a real-life example pulled from a forum on The Knot:

-“I have been engaged for only 3 months and every conversation that my parents and I have had about the wedding has been full of shouting and tears and arguments.
-They are calling me a “bridezilla” because my fiancé and I want to get married in the church that we go to together and I would like to pick out my own dress.
+“I have been engaged for only 3 months, and every conversation that my parents and I have had about the wedding has been full of shouting, tears, and arguments.
+They are calling me a “bridezilla” because my fiancé and I want to get married in the church we attend together, and I would like to pick out my own dress.
 They are trying to control everything.
-They are saying that it’s nice that I have these ideas but that isn’t how it’s going to be.
+They say it’s nice that I have these ideas, but that isn’t how it’s going to be.
 My dad even went as far as to tell me that they were going to be IN CHARGE OF PICKING OUT MY DRESS!!!
 They want us to get married in the church that they go to (which I went to when I was little), but I never liked it.
-They want to pay for the wedding but have a very small and unrealistic budget.
-My fiancé and I want to pay for everything so we can have some input, after all, it is our wedding.
+They want to pay for the wedding but have a tiny and unrealistic budget.
+My fiancé and I want to pay for everything so we can have some input; after all, it is our wedding.
 Any advice on how to deal with them?
 I feel like they don’t understand that this wedding is ours and they already had theirs.”

 How to earn parents’ trust as a wedding pro